CQCL/tket2/DEVELOPMENT.md

-# Welcome to the tket2 development guide <!-- omit in toc -->
+# Welcome to the tket development guide <!-- omit in toc -->

-This guide is intended to help you get started with developing tket2.
+This guide is intended to help you get started with developing tket.

 If you find any errors or omissions in this document, please [open an issue](https://github.com/CQCL-DEV/tket2/issues/new)!